dawalishi0821/Hackintosh-TUF-GAMING-B660M-PLUS-WIFI-D4-i5-12490F/README.md

 I am a Chinese student, and my English is not very good, so I may have many grammatical errors when writing English readme.
 I hope you can forgive my English level

-Share a nearly perfect homemade EFI，the project is used to boot Hackintosh and Windows
+Share a nearly perfect homemade EFI，the project is used to boot Hackintosh

 Author's QQ account：3083512851(Green hand in the group/Call me Comrade Vladimir）